swiftlang/swift/docs/TypeChecker.rst

   the overload picked in the other solution, then first solution earns +1.

-The solution with the greater composite score is considered to be better than the other solution.
+The solution with the greater relative score is considered to be better than the other solution.

 Solution Application